MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/event.md

 # winrt::event struct template (C++/WinRT)
 A type that you can use to declare and implement an event of a specified delegate type.
 Subscribers pass their event-handling delegates to an event; the event registers those delegates in a collection; then, when it is raised, the event invokes its registered delegates in turn so that subscribers can handle the event.
 For more info about authoring events, and code examples, see [Author events in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/author-events).

+If you need events internal to your project, and not limited to Windows Runtime types, then use **event**\<[**winrt::delegate**](delegate.md)\>.
+For more info, see [Parameterized delegates, simple signals, and callbacks within a project](/windows/uwp/cpp-and-winrt-apis/author-events#parameterized-delegates-simple-signals-and-callbacks-within-a-project).

+For more info about handling events, and code examples, see [Handle events by using delegates in C++/WinRT](/windows/uwp/cpp-and-winrt-apis/handle-events).

 ## Syntax
 ```cppwinrt
 template <typename Delegate>